niluss/gear360_gallery_mod/README.md

 Please see ottokiksmaler for more detailed commands and modding information.

+Latest Updates (Nov 15, 2022):
+- Fixed pinch zoom on mobile
+- mild vignette fix
+- Added open360.htm file.
+You can use this to open unstitched files locally.
+See details on Instructions

 Features of this mod:
+- Added open360.htm to open unstitched local files.
 - Gallery is shown by default instead of the settings.
 - Gallery css updated
 - 360 Viewer on click of thumbnail for photos and videos.
 This is done via browsers OpenGL GLSL shaders (version 3), so no stitching needed.
 Tested on Chrome desktop (works better) and mobile.